 Through this information, you can create summaries of income and expenditures on a regular basis (daily, weekly, monthly) to give yourself a snapshot of the financial state of your business at any particular time and to chart its progress.

-A general ledger is the core of a business' records.
-It's the single document that presents a record of revenues and expenses, and every financial transaction will make its way onto the ledger.
+A general ledger is the single document that presents a record of revenues and expenses, and every financial transaction will make its way onto the ledger.
 It serves as a permanent record of the business' financial dealings and progress.
 Every important financial document related to the business, such as balance sheets and profit and loss statements, are derived directly from the general ledger.

-Keeping receipts and having an accurate record of your transactions is just the first line of defense in your business' financial security.
 Next, you'll have to take that information and post it to the ledger(s).
 You don't have to post to the ledger after every transaction, but you should do so at regular intervals which are appropriate for your business.
-The last thing you want is to fall too far behind and eventually become overwhelmed by the amount of paperwork.
-Catching up is difficult to do, and more of a headache than it's worth, so be sure to stay on top of posting regularly.

 How frequently you post to the ledger will be determined by the amount of business you generate on a regular basis.
 Large clothing retailers and restaurants have a huge volume of sales and expenses on a daily basis and these transactions need to be recorded meticulously and then posted at the end of the day.
 On the other hand, if you have a lower volume business, you can probably post on a weekly or even monthly basis.